distribusion/retailer_api_documentation/source/includes/_introduction.md

 ![alt text](/images/bus-picture.png)

-You can use our API to access Distribusion content and book bus rides.
+You can use our API to access Distribusion content and book ground transportation rides.
 We have put a lot of thought into making it as easy as possible to integrate with us.
 Have fun and share your feedback with us!

 **When integrating and testing our API, please use the following URL:**